 - Before leaving home ensure your vehicle has been thoroughly cleaned, equipped with tissues, hand sanitiser and water

-- Where accommodation is required, employees are required to review, understand and observe all COVID-19 Plans and measures in place for that business before leaving home
+- Where accommodation is required, review, understand and observe all COVID-19 Plans and measures in place for that business before leaving home

-- Maintain a minimum 1.5 metres social distance recommendations from all members of public
+- Maintain a minimum 1.5 metres social distance recommendation from all members of public

 - Avoid touching your face and touching surfaces unnecessarily

 - Take increased care when accessing public amenities and employ diligent hygiene practices